- People's responses to an experience of domestic, family and sexual violence can vary

 - If you have worries about your mental health there are a range of services that can support you.

 - If you or someone you know is experiencing domestic, family and sexual violence, support is available: call 1800 737 732, chat online via our website or text 0458 737 732.

 Mental health and trauma

-The normal range of responses may include aggression, hyper-vigilance, anxiety, panic and depression.
+Common responses to trauma may include aggression, hyper-vigilance, anxiety, panic and depression.

-Understanding these reactions as a response to a traumatic incident is important so that the right help can be accessed.
-Specialist trauma counsellors, mental health professionals and other professionals specialising in alcohol and substance misuse are available to provide support.
+Recognising and understanding these reactions as a response to trauma can help access the right support.
+Specialist trauma counsellors, mental health services and other services such as alcohol and other drug specialists are available to provide support.